Cricket-English cricket rife with racism, my life made "hell" says Rafiq | Sports-Games

 Cricket-English cricket rife with racism, my life made "hell" says Rafiq

-Vaughan denies that.
-Rafiq has also expressed hurt that current England captain Root, a Yorkshire player, said he had never personally witnessed racism at the club.

-Former Yorkshire player Azeem Rafiq broke down in tears on Tuesday as he told a British parliamentary committee of "inhuman" treatment at the cricket club and described the sport in England as riddled with racism.
-In more than an hour of testimony, Rafiq, 30, an offspin bowler and former captain of the England Under-19s of Pakistani descent, catalogued a culture of widespread racism https://www.reuters.com/article/uk-cricket-england-yor-rashid/cricket-englands-rashid-supports-rafiq-allegation-against-vaughan-idUKKBN2I0173 at Yorkshire.
+Former Yorkshire cricketer Azeem Rafiq broke down in tears on Tuesday as he told a British parliamentary committee of "inhuman" treatment at the cricket club and described the sport in England as riddled with racism.
+In more than an hour of testimony, Rafiq, 30, a former England Under-19s captain of Pakistani descent, catalogued a culture of widespread racism https://www.reuters.com/article/uk-cricket-england-yor-rashid/cricket-englands-rashid-supports-rafiq-allegation-against-vaughan-idUKKBN2I0173 at Yorkshire.

-Reuters has been unable to reach either for comment.
-Ballance, who played 23 tests for England, had described Rafiq as his "best mate in cricket" but admitted he used a racial slur and regretted his actions.

-"Paki is not banter, racism is not banter," Rafiq said.
-Asked about the scale of the problem in English professional cricket, Rafiq said: "It's scary.
-It's clear the problem is there.
-Everyone has known it for a very long time.

-"It's an open secret.
-I've seen that if you speak out, your life is made hell."
+Former Yorkshire cricketer Azeem Rafiq broke down in tears on Tuesday as he told a British parliamentary committee of "inhuman" treatment at the cricket club and described the sport in England as riddled with racism.

+Rafiq said the extent of racism in English professional cricket was an open secret but that players lives were "made hell" if they spoke up.
 Some of English cricket's biggest names have been dragged into the controversy.

 Rafiq says ex-England captain Vaughan told him and two other players of Asian origin that there were "too many of you lot, we need to do something about it" before a match in 2009.
-Vaughan denies that.

-Rafiq has also expressed hurt that current England captain Root, a Yorkshire player, said he had never personally witnessed racism at the club.
-"He has never engaged in racist language.
-Maybe he didn't remember it, but it shows the institution that a good man like him cannot remember those things," he told the hearing.
+Vaughan strongly denies the allegation.
+Rafiq said that current England captain Root, a Yorkshire player, was a good man who "has never engaged in racist language".
+But the fact that Root could not remember hearing racist language spoke volumes about the culture at the club.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)